10 Best Mini Trampolines & Rebounders in UK – With Buying Guide!

 Unfortunately, the rebounder doesn’t come with a stability bar and is one of the highest priced spring rebounders on the market.
 It does come with two exercise DVDs to help you get started.
 It’s decidedly good, though, so it’s not a bad purchase as it is, but the MaXimus Pro provides a lot more value for a little less money.

 The trampoline folds in half for easy storage and comes with a neat storage bag.
 The triple-tiered springs are very large (jumbo coils) and provide a safe, responsive bounce that doesn’t put a lot of stress on your joints.
-We were very pleased with them.
+There is a total of 32 of them and for this size it’s quite a lot, considering the size.
+We have to admit we were very pleased with them as they are were not only quiet but very responsive.

 The mat is double stitched for safety and stability.
-The overall rebounding area diameter is 69 cm, which is a lot considering the size of the springs and the overall diameter of 101 cm.
+The overall rebounding area diameter is 69 cm (40″), which is a lot considering the size of the springs and the overall diameter of 101 cm.

 It is rigid and won’t bend or feel wobbly when bouncing as many cheap rebounders can feel.

 The warranty provider is Rebound UK, meaning the warranty period is the same as with the previous two trampolines.
-The rebounder folds in half for easy storage.
+Maximus Pro folds in half for easy storage.

 Pro Urban Rebounder